 We started our September trip by flying to Albuquerque NM.
 After a day there we traveled an hour up the Interstate 25 to Santa Fe.
-If you want an interesting visit to a very old yet modern town, go to Santa Fe.
-Some of the shops were well beyond our credit card limits, but the town as a whole is a terrific combination of old (one of the oldest capital in North America) as well as modern in the many art centers and shops.
+If you want

 We arrived the day of the town's annual festival (Fiestas de Santa Fe).
 Included in this festival is the Zozobra burning (very interesting video).
 People everywhere.
 Lots of street vendors too.
 Most of the residents were of Mexican descent.
 The building on the left is the original government building reaching back at least 300 years.
 Inside it's a museum (well worth the time to tour too).
 Outside local Indians sold their wares.